E-book – 24.90 €

 4.2 THE GROUP-CENTRIC-CONFORMIST MINDSET

-In the group-centric-conformist mindset we learn the rules and norms that govern our social environment.
+In the group-centric-conformist mindset we learn about the rules and norms that govern our social environment.
 Our identity is strongly defined through belonging to a “we” rather than through our own individuality.
 Obedience and submission are predominant in this mindset.
 This induces strong feelings of guilt when we fail to comply with conventional norms.
 We are under great pressure to conform, which allows us to avoid conflict.
 We prefer to steer clear of conflict and keep our mouths shut.
 Our own feelings and inner lives are still intangible.
 We accept criticism if it’s based on principles that are established externally.

 4.3 THE RATIONALISTIC-FUNCTIONAL MINDSET